 If you are a MED-EL hearing implant recipient and are interested in one of these research opportunities, please contact the affiliated research center for further details related to study participation.

 * FSP is not indicated in pre-lingual children.

 The University of California- San Francisco Department of Otolaryngology is currently seeking adult research participants who have been implanted with MED-EL cochlear implants for participation in two different studies.

 New York University

-The New York University Electric Auditory Research Lab is currently seeking research participants who have been implanted with a MED-EL cochlear implant with the standard electrode array.
+The New York University Electric Auditory Research Lab is currently seeking adult research participants who have been implanted with a MED-EL cochlear implant.

 Medical University of South Carolina

 Researchers in the Department of Otolaryngology-Head and Neck Surgery at the Medical University of South Carolina are currently seeking adult research participants who have bilateral or unilateral cochlear implants for participation in an online survey.